 Bachelor of Community Development

-Students often enroll in this program because they want to make a difference.
+Students who enroll in this program want to make a difference.
 Often, they’ve witnessed the devastating effects of poverty in the third world.
 They want to do something about it, something practical, something that will truly change lives for the better.
 Entering our program, students are often surprised to find that the Bible offers ways to address real-world problems people face around the world.
 Even in our Community Development classes, the Bible remains the main coursebook, being the standard by which we evaluate every development scheme or practice.

 As a whole, development workers agree that people in the third world need things like clean water, access to quality education, and holistic health care.
 The real challenge is how these goals should be achieved.
 We reject the notion that sustainable development can be resolved by dumping Western money on the problem.
 We want students to approach issues with a more developed and complex methodology.
 When students think through education, for example, they can’t just be concerned with building a school building.
 They have to think about the whole paradigm of education, whether it actually teaches students to critically think about their world.
 There are no easy answers in development work.
 There are no quick solutions.
 We prepare students to face issues with knowledge, courage, persistence, and faith, knowing that true change can only occur with these characteristics at play.